cmcb-warwick/VolumeFinder/README.md

 ####Extra code

 A little tool called `checkAxis.ipf` was developed to help visualise and correct spindle axis in 3D via gizmo.
 Current workflow is to: 1. run the load and analysis (using input coordinates for poles); 2. use checkaxis to refine the axis (for all datasets); 3. redo the analysis.

+###Analysis using R

+The analysis can be reproduced in R. Simply use this [R markdown file](https://github.com/quantixed/VolumeFinder/blob/master/Mitotic_spindle_modelling.Rmd), following the instructions [here](https://github.com/quantixed/VolumeFinder/blob/master/Mitotic_spindle_modelling.html).
+The analysis in R requires the xyz coordinates of the start and end points of all lines generated from the skeletons.
+These coordinates can be output in csv format using [ExportToR.ipf](https://github.com/quantixed/VolumeFinder/blob/master/ExportToR.ipf), see the instructions for further details.
+Alternatively, you may use some other non-Igor workflow to get the coordinates and run the analysis in R.